-The easiest way to overcome these issues is to pick up a spare smartphone or laptop on its own internet connection whilst depositing from the account owners bank.
-In some cases, people have set up spare bank accounts with their friend or family member for complete transparency.
+The easiest way to overcome these issues is to pick up a spare smartphone or laptop on its internet connection whilst depositing from the account owner’s bank.
+In some cases, people have set up spare bank accounts with their friends or family members for complete transparency.
 Collecting the relevant ‘Know Your Customer’ data from the account owner and filing it away somewhere safe is also a smart move before starting.

 Again, we’re not telling you to do this, we’re simply explaining how it could be done.